dotnet/AspNetCore.Docs/aspnetcore/migration/Logging-nonaspnetcore.md

 # Migrate from Microsoft.Extensions.Logging 2.1 to 2.2 or 3.0

-This article outlines the common steps for migrating a non-ASP.NET Core application that uses `Microsoft.Extensions.Logging` 2.1 to `Microsoft.Extensions.Logging` 2.2 or 3.0.
+This article outlines the common steps for migrating a non-ASP.NET Core application that uses `Microsoft.Extensions.Logging` from 2.1 to 2.2 or 3.0.

 ## 2.1 to 2.2